webnativedev/SINUS/README.md

 ### Unit Tests

-Unit tests should be "FIRST" (fast, isolated/independent, repeatable, self-validating, thorough).
+Unit tests should be "FIRST" (fast, independent, repeatable, self-validating, thorough) and RITE (readable, isolated, thorough, explicit).

 Do not test: